 Speaking of gear, the Tungsten 4P provides interior pockets for small gear organization.
 There’s also a lamp shade pocket where you can place your headlamp to create ambient light inside the tent.

 To protect against wet and windy weather, the Tungsten 4P features a seam-taped catenary-cut floor and a seam-taped fly.
 Both the tent and fly are vented to prevent condensation buildup.

 The Tungsten 4P is easy to assemble with color-coded “easy pitch” poles, clips, and fly.
-Everything is built to last, from the the durable fabrics to the HD Velocity 7000 Series aluminum poles.Check Current Price
+Everything is built to last, from the the durable fabrics to the HD Velocity 7000 Series aluminum poles.Check Amazon Price

 - Trail Weight: 7 lbs 15 oz